adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

     putStrLn $ "There are " ++ show clientCount ++ " records."
 ```

-Now both the `countClient` and the `insertClient` has duplicated logic:
+Now both the `countClient` and the `insertClient` has the same duplicated logic:

 ```haskell
     conn <- getConn